Exomanz/CustomFailText/README.md

 All credits for this plugin and source code will go to [Arti](https://gitlab.com/artemiswkearney "The Original Modder"), as I just updated it for the most recent version.

 ## Features
-* Picks a random entry from the config file at `/UserData/CustomFailText/CustomFailText.txt`.
+* Picks a random entry from the config file at `Beat Saber/UserData/CustomFailText/CustomFailText.txt`.
 * Offers TextMeshPro styling, including colors, size, and much more.
 See the [TextMeshPro documentation](http://digitalnativestudios.com/textmeshpro/docs/rich-text/ "TextMeshPro Docs") for more information.
 * Basic configuration through in-game UI.
 * Works in all game modes **(including online)**!